 \begin{proof} As $\ga$ fixes the euclidean structure on $S$, it acts, after choosing an arbitrary origin, as $\ga x=Tx+b$ for some linear orthogonal $T$ and some $b\in S$.
 Let $U$ be the eigenspace of the eigenvalue $1$ for $T$ and let $V$ be its orthocomplement.
-We have the orthodecomposition $b=B_U+b_V$.
+We have the orthodecomposition $b=b_U+b_V$.
 As $1-T:V\to V$ is surjective, there exists $v_0\in V$ with $(1-T)v_0=b_V$, or $\ga v_0-b=Tv_0=v_0-b_V$, which amounts to $\ga v_0=v_0+b_U$.
 Since $\Ga$ is torsion-free, $\ga$ fixes no point in $\CB$ and so $b_U\ne 0$.
 Relocating the zero to the point $v_0$ gives the claim. \end{proof}

 An element $g$ of $G$ is called \e{admissible}, if there exists a parabolic group $P=LN$ defined over $F$, such that $g$ lies in $A_L^\reg M_L$.
-As the group $A_L^\reg M_L$ has finite index in $L$ and there are only finitely many conjugacy classes of parabolic subgroups, there exists $N\in \N$ such that $g^N$ is admissible for every semisimple, non-elliptic element $g$.
-A subgroup $\Ga\subset G$ is called admissible, if every $\ga\in \Ga\sm\{1\}$ is.
+Here, for a given torus $A$, the set $A^\reg$ is the set of \e{regular elements}, i.e., the set of all $a\in A$ such that the centralizer $G_a$ of $a$ in $G$ equals the pointwise centralizer of $A$.
+Then the group $A_L^\reg M_L$ has finite index in $L$ and as there are only finitely many conjugacy classes of parabolic subgroups, there exists $N\in \N$ such that $g^N$ is admissible for every semisimple, non-elliptic element $g$.
+A subgroup $\Ga\subset G$ is called admissible, if every $\ga\in \Ga\sm\{1\}$ is admissible.

 For simplicity of exposition, we will now assume that $G$ is simple, which implies that the Bruhat-Tits building $\CB$ is a simplicial complex.
 Let $r\in\N$.
-By an \e{$r$-dimensional path} we understand a sequence $ \dots,S_{-1},S_0,S_1,\dots$ of $r$-dimensional simplices such that $S_j$ and $S_{j+1}$ have a common face of dimension $r-1$ for each $j\in\Z$.
+An \e{$r$-dimensional path} is a sequence $ \dots,S_{-1},S_0,S_1,\dots$ of $r$-dimensional simplices such that $S_j$ and $S_{j+1}$ have a common face of dimension $r-1$ for each $j\in\Z$.
 We say that the path is \e{geodesic}, if there exists a geodesic line $L$ with $L\cup \mathring S_j\ne\emptyset$ for every $j\in\Z$.
 Here $\mathring S$ denotes the interior of the simplex $S$.
 If this is the case, then all $S_j$ lie in a common apartment $\CA$.
 We say that a given $\ga\in\Ga$ \e{closes} the path $(S_j)$ if $\ga S_j=S_{j+n}$ holds for all $j\in\Z$ and some $n\in\N$.
 If this is the case, then $\ga$ stabilizes the union of the $S_j$.
-This union lies in a common apartment, so it carries an euclidean structure, so, after fixing an origin in $S$, the element $\ga$ acts as $\ga x=Tx+b$, where $T$ is linear orthogonal and $b\in S\sm\{ 0\}$.
+This union lies in a common apartment, so it carries an euclidean structure.
+Therefore, after fixing an origin in $S$, the element $\ga$ acts as $\ga x=Tx+b$, where $T$ is linear orthogonal and $b\in S\sm\{ 0\}$.
 Actually, $T$ fixes $b$ and thus can be considered an orthogonal transformation of the orthogonal space of $b$.